riscv-steel/riscv-steel/docs/source/libsteel/uart.md

 ## Introduction

-RISC-V Steel [Microcontroller IP](../hardware/index.md) comes with a default UART controller that can be used to send and receive data via [UART protocol](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).
+RISC-V Steel comes with a default [UART Controller](../hardware/uart.md) that can be used to send and receive data via [UART Protocol](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).
 This default UART is configured to send 1 start bit, 8 data bits, no parity bit and no stop bit.
 The base address of the default controller registers is `0x80000000`.

 The default baud rate is 9600 bps.
-The baud rate can be increased or decreased by changing the [`UART_BAUD_RATE`](../hardware/index.md#configuration) parameter of the Microcontroller IP.
+The baud rate can be increased or decreased by changing the [`UART_BAUD_RATE`](../hardware/index.md#configuration) parameter of RISC-V Steel top module.

 The default UART is connected to [Fast Interrupt #0](../hardware/core.md#fast-interrupts).
 An interrupt is requested whenever a new byte of data is received.

-Additional UART controllers can be added to the Microcontroller IP by following the procedure described in [Adding Devices](../hardware/index.md#adding-devices).
+Additional UART controllers can be added to RISC-V Steel by following the procedure described in [Adding Devices](../hardware/index.md#adding-devices).

 ## General information